pushkin-consortium-deprecated/deprecated3/README.md

 ## Why Pushkin

 ## Assumptions
-1. You are somewhat familiar with isntalling programs and understand what your terminal is and how to use it.
+1. You are familiar with installing programs and understand what your terminal is and how to use it.
 2. You have access to a text editor like sublime/notepad++/etc.
 3. [Docker](http://docker.com) is installed on your machine